What is a Molar Pregnancy?

 - Vaginal passing of tissue, especially grape-shaped cysts

-If you’re experiencing these symptoms, call us right away.
+If you’re experiencing these symptoms, contact your women’s health care provider.
 We will conduct a blood test and an ultrasound exam to confirm your diagnosis.

 What Will an Ultrasound of a Molar Pregnancy Show?